fred/marcopolo-rails/README.md

 # Patches

-I've added the functionality to allow users to press and submit the form.
+I've added the functionality to allow users to press ENTER key and submit the form.
 Based on this pull request: https://github.com/kerin/jquery-marcopolo/commit/099051e90ed27ceb1941d687b2b2fe45762e7872

 This feature was not merged into Marcopolo, but I need this feature and rely on it, so I am incorporating it here.